rust-lang/book/nostarch/chapter04.md

 ### The `String` Type

-To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in the “Data Types” section of Chapter 3.
+To illustrate the rules of ownership, we need a data type that is more complex than those we covered in the “Data Types” section of Chapter 3.
 The types covered previously are all a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
 But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.

-We’ll use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
+We’ll concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
 We’ll discuss `String` in more depth in Chapter 8.